NVIDIA/Fuser/doc/math/integer-division.md

 Theorem 6.2: Integer div is NOT right distributive
 Proof: the same counter example as in Theorem 2.2 applies.

-For trunc div, Theorem 2.3 no longer holds, because -3 = 2 \pmod 5, however,
+For truncation division, Theorem 2.3 no longer holds, because -3 = 2 \pmod 5, however,
 -3 \mathbin{\\%} 5 = -3, but 2 \mathbin{\\%} 5 = 2.

 Theorem 6.3: